margarita2104/margarita2104/README.md

 # 👋 Hi there, I'm Margarita!

 Welcome to my GitHub profile!
-I'm a software developer with experince in both front-end and back-end development.
+I'm a software developer with experince in both frontend and backend development.
 I enjoy creating dynamic, responsive web applications and exploring new technologies.

 ## 🔗 Connect with Me